Returning power back to the people is the future of local politics

 I have often questioned whether there is a place for national party politics at a local level and whether this benefits or hinders local democracy?
 Mike is highly critical of party politics at a local level, which he claims has nothing to do with local residents or local communities.

 Mike says “We have a system that encourages people to conform, where if you want to represent your local community you feel that you have got to join one of the established parties because otherwise, you won’t stand a chance of being elected.
-That is the common wisdom.”
+That is

 “Parties even approach people and say, you’re active in your community why don’t you join us and you can represent them.
 What they don’t tell you is that once you have joined up, you are signed up to a whole tranche of behaviours and responsibilities to other people apart from your residents.”